Confirmatory Factor Analysis (CFA)

 Starting value strategy

-Apply configured starting values.
+- Apply configured starting values

 Special assumptions

-Imply latent variable correlations.
+- Imply latent variable correlations

-CFA examples in SmartPLS from renowned textbooks
+CFA Examples in SmartPLS

 References